AfterShip/phone/README.md

 ##FAQ (0.0.x branch)

-1. Does node-phone do any phone validation?
+1. Does phone do any phone validation?

 	Yes: If you provide the 2nd parameter (country), and the phone number do not start with `+` sign.